Pistol Auto 9mm 1A

-The Pistol Auto 9mm 1A, also known as IOF 9mm pistol, is a semi-automatic pistol manufactured by Rifle Factory Ishapore.
-It is a licensed copy of the Browning Hi-Power, made using tooling acquired from John Inglis and Company.
+The Pistol Auto 9mm 1A, also known as IOF 9mm pistol, is a semi-automatic pistol manufactured by Rifle Factory Ishapore as a copy of the Browning Hi-Power.
+These were made using tooling acquired from John Inglis and Company.

 History

 In 1971, preliminary works was established to make Pistol Auto 9mm 1A.

-The first specimen was manufactured in 1977, while large-scale manufacturing began in 1981.
+The first 1A was manufactured in 1977, while large-scale manufacturing began in 1981.

 Design

 The Pistol Auto 9mm 1A has the same design as the Browning Hi-Power.

-Like the original Hi-Power, the Pistol Auto 9mm 1A is a recoil-operated, magazine-fed, self-loading, hammer-fired, semi-automatic pistol that uses 9×19mm Parabellum ammunition fitted in 13-round magazines.
+Like the original Hi-Power, the Pistol Auto 9mm 1A is a recoil-operated, magazine-fed, self-loading, hammer-fired, semi-automatic pistol that uses 9×19mm Parabellum ammunition used from 13-round magazines.

-The Pistol Auto 9mm 1A can also be equipped with a suppressor.
+The pistol can also be equipped with a suppressor.